How to Train Around Swimmers Shoulder

 You can very easily substitute the board for kicking with a swimmer’s snorkel with arms at your side, or like I prefer to do, do some vertical kicking, which is endlessly versatile (you can even substitute strapping on a buoyancy belt and do some water jogging in the deep end).

-While you setting aside the board feel free to do the same thing with your paddles.
+While you are setting aside the board, feel free to do the same thing with your paddles.

-Although they are helpful in developing power, they also place a lot of stress on the ligaments in your arms, making an already injured area even more vulnerable for further injury.
+Although swim paddles are a helpful training accessory for developing power, they also place a lot of stress on the ligaments in your arms, making an already injured area even more vulnerable for further injury.

 3. Pivot the dryland.